© Norman Sperling, April 15, 2012

 When I teach about stars, the 7 main spectral types usually seem rather abstract.
 I show their different spectra, but that's hard to relate to what students actually see in a starry sky.
 I show Planck curves and explain how surface temperature results in color differences that you can actually notice.
 Star colors aren't the sharp tones of advertising signs, but you can definitely notice the tinges.

-But even a small telescope collects enough light to trigger a whole lot more cones in your retina, making the colors appear much bolder.
+But even a small telescope collects enough light to trigger a whole lot more cones in your retina, making the colors appear appreciably bolder.
 So a star party that is deliberately planned for student education should use 7 small telescopes to point at a bright star of each of the 7 spectral types, to emphasize their different colors.
 Arrange the scopes so a single line of viewers looks through all 7 scopes in order, either OBAFGKM or MKGFABO.
 After everybody has seen that, re-aim those scopes to their next targets.

 Yes, A and F stars really do look white, but now you appreciate how real that is, unlike an artifact of not triggering enough cone cells.